giellatekno/oahpa/sms/00_readme.txt

 Documentation for smsoahpa at http://victorio.uit.no/cgi-bin/wiki/index.php/Smsoahpa (to be written)

 =====
-Possible improvement in smsoahpa userinterface:
-*html-based input tool for special Skolt Saami letters, like we had earlier in the webdicts for sjd and sms ==> cip: not before Inari

 Link to the dictionary
 ==> perhaps better to saan.oahpa.no?

+Spellrelex
+beside the apostrophes (already inluded in spellrelax) we need spellrelax for Skolt Saami ẹ ~ e (the first one always to be shown, the second one to be accepted)

 The different book names need to be included into the menue:
 Menue for book names: